floswald/python-novice-inflammation/index.md

 site: sandpaper::sandpaper_site
 ---

+**This course if part of the UniTo ESOMAS Master in Economics course Introduction to Progamming (Python, R and Shell)**.
+The course is taught by [Florian Oswald](https://floswald.github.io).

 The best way to learn how to program is to do something useful, so this introduction to Python is built around a common scientific task:
 **data analysis**.